GoTeamEpsilon/desktop.yml/README.md

 ## Installation

 1. Install a modern Linux operating system that has both `apt` and `snap` package managers.
-Ubuntu is recommended.
+[Linux Mint](https://blog.linuxmint.com/?p=3597) and Ubuntu-based distrobutions are recommended.
 2. Install the framework by running the following in your terminal:

 ```